evilsocket/shellz/README.md

 }
 ```

+Once you have your shell and identity files ready, you can list them by running the command:

+    shellz -list

-Once you have your shell and identity files ready, you can use shellz to run a command on a single machine:
+Now you can use shellz to run a command on a single machine:

     shellz -run uptime -on media-server